ldijkman/async-esp-fs-webserver/docs/ino/thermostat_web_flash/readme.md

 ---
-posible to add buttons to Telegram message
+possible to add buttons to Telegram message

 to control the thermostat from anywhere